-- For both species there is a prolonged history of stable catches and catch rates indicating that management arrangements are meeting their objectives. - The exploitation rate for sea mullet is likely to be extremely low resulting in a very robust fishery. - The initial sea mullet modelling is showing promising results that conform with other available information. - The size limit for blue swimmer crab provides a minimum level of protection for egg production per recruit. - The blue swimmer crab fishery independent surveys are providing promising indices to use in conjunction with the CPUE index. - The substantial information base available on the Estuary ecosystem and its components and elements - The clear management approach documented in harvest strategy documents. - The datasets on retained catch from commercial fishing activities.
+- For both species, there is a prolonged history of stable catches and catch rates indicating that management arrangements are meeting their objectives. - The exploitation rate for sea mullet is likely to be extremely low resulting in a very robust fishery. - The stock assessment modelling for sea mullet is showing promising results that conform with other available information. - The size limit for blue swimmer crab provides a minimum level of protection for egg production per recruit. - The blue swimmer crab fishery independent surveys are providing promising indices to use in conjunction with the Catch Per Unit of Effort (CPUE) index. - The substantial information base available on the Estuary ecosystem and its components and elements. - The clear management approach documented in harvest strategy documents. - The datasets on retained catch from commercial fishing activities. - There is an effective national legal system and binding procedures governing cooperation with other parties which delivers management outcomes consistent with MSC Principles 1 and 2 - There is no evidence of ongoing disputes or disagreements and there are transparent mechanisms in place for the resolution of legal disputes. - Functions, roles and responsibilities of organisations involved in the fishery and its management are explicitly defined and well understood.